proycon/codemeta-harvester/README.md

 You probably use the docker container, then the syntax is as follows:

-`docker run -v .:/data proycon/codemeta-harvester`
+`docker run -v $(pwd):/data proycon/codemeta-harvester`

-The `-v` argument mounts your current working directory in the container.
+The `-v` argument mounts your current working directory in the container, you may adapt it according to your needs.

 If you want to regenerate an existing ``codemeta.json``, rather than use it as input which would be the default behaviour, then add the ``--regen`` parameter.
 This overwrites any existing `codemeta.json`.